 My work is an essential and intensely personal part of my life.
 It explores and expresses the inner workings of my mind and heart in a way that words cannot express.
 It is my hope that when people see my work, it will somehow resonate with them on some level, be it intellectual, emotional or spiritual.

-I am a self-taught artist who lives and creates in Pasadena, CA. In 2004, I found myself in need of an artistic outlet.
-I began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
-With further exploration and a new-found confidence, I began to pursue a different direction, creating, original, three dimensional collages.
+In 2004, after almost a 20 year break from making art, I began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
+With further exploration I began to pursue a different direction, creating, original, three dimensional collages.
 In 2007 I began exploring the creative world of mixed media and assemblage and fell in love with both of these media.
-In 2014 I started exploring the unlimited potential of abstract painting.
-Creating work purely from my own mind, without borrowing images or objects to bring the work to life, has been an exhilarating experience.

-I now find great joy working in collage, mixed-media, painting and assemblage.
-In 2008 I began reading up on the history of collage and assemblage, and found inspiration in the work of artists such as Salvador Dali, Joseph Cornell and Kurt Schwitters: and more recently, the paintings of Wassily Kandinsky and Joan Miro.
-Watching Terry Gilliam's animation on Monty Python's Flying Circus throughout my youth has also had a unique influence on some of my work.
+I now find great joy working in photography, abstract painting and assemblage.
+In 2008 I began reading up on the history of painting and assemblage, and found inspiration in the work of artists such as Salvador Dali, Joseph Cornell and Kurt Schwitters: and more recently, the paintings of Wassily Kandinsky and Joan Miro.
+Watching the documentary "The Radiant Child" about the artist Jean-Michel Basquiat had a deep impact on me and I strive to create work, not in his style, but that that has the freedom and spontaneity of his.

 In 2012 I had the great pleasure of seeing the exhibit "Wonderland - The Surrealist Adventures of Women Artists in Mexico and the United States".
 This exhibit profoundly affected me and I found kindred spirits in Louise Nevelson, Frida Kahlo and Remedios Varo and the work they have created.